w3ctag/eme/EME Opinion.md

 - New browser vendors should be able to add EME support to their browser based on open standards, without needing to license technology.
 This should ideally be possible both for new desktop browsers and for new mobile browsers or new devices.
 - New key systems should be able to join the EME ecosystem by implementing an open standard.
 - Content providers should be able to implement and interface with multiple key systems via the same code, without dealing with inconsistency in feature sets or behaviors.

+## Anti-Circumvention Law

+DRM systems are protected by anti-circumvention law which prohibits probing and penetration testing of DRM features.
+This principle impose considerable risks on web security specialists.
+In our opinion this problem should be evaluated from both legal perpective (setting some kind of requirement not to bring anti-circumvention suits in order to use EME) and technical one (building API atop of low-level WebCrypto primitives).

 ## Closing Words